-- Fitness programs and classes
+Fitness programs and classes

 Most of their products are related to the fitness and health care.
 In their equipment section, they have their own line of products such as Pure Barre ball, Pure Barre mat, and Pure Barre cuff weights.
 In the apparel section, they have a wide variety of products, primarily for women.
 Pure Barre DVDs are also available, which offer classes and instructions via video tutorials.
 Of course, regular studio fitness training classes can be purchased online as well.

-Pure Barre Popular Products
+Pure Barre Mat

-- Pure Barre Mat: One of their most popular products that claims to provide support, cushion, and stability during workouts.
+The mat is one of their most popular products that claims to provide support, cushion, and stability during workouts.
 It is an essential product that needed while taking Pure Barre fitness training classes.
 The mat is designed to make Pure Barre fitness training classes comfortable.

 The wall-mounted barre is a product designed for workouts at home.
 Pure Barre claims that it could make a fitness enthusiast’s home into a virtual Pure Barre studio.
 The Mounted Barre also comes with an installation kit.

 This is a fitness training DVD featuring Carrie, the founder herself, along with a Pure Barre team, teaching the use of Pure Barre ball while training.
 It demonstrates ways to target legs, thighs, glutes, and abs.

 This is a 45-minute training session in which the techniques associated with the Pure Barre fitness ring is demonstrated.
 The DVD claims to teach some strength training techniques and tips to lose weight.